cloudytuts/website/content/en/tutorials/kubernetes/running-python-flask-in-kubernetes.md

 * Deployment Manifest
 * Service Manifest

-In addition, we will need to create the following support manifests to hold our conifugration data for each environment, as well as secrets for sensitve information.
+In addition, we will need to create the following support manifests to hold our configuration data for each environment, as well as secrets for sensitive information.
 * ConfigMap manifest, one per environment (development, testing, production)
-* Secrets manfifest, one per environment (development, testing, production)
+* Secrets manifest, one per environment (development, testing, production)